nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti_wisunfan/apps/border_router_nanostack_tirf/README.md

 6LoWPAN, RPL, IPv6, ICMPv6, UDP layers have been adapted from ARM mbed-os nanostack. (https://github.com/ARMmbed/mbed-os/tree/master/connectivity/nanostack)

+Refer to the src projects variant to be able to access the source code of the Wi-SUN stack and NCP interface.
+MAC layer is TI proprietary software and hence will be included as a library only.

 Steps for building the examples
 --------------------------------

-Currently the projects are provided for CCS tool chain alone.
+Currently the projects are provided for CCS and IAR tool chain.
 No additional steps need to be taken while importing the projects.
 CCS will recognize the SDK installed automatically.

 Peripherals Exercised